 All labeling information shall be recorded on the as-built drawings and all test documents shall reflect the appropriate labeling scheme.
-The As-built drawings shall clearly identify the patch panel label and it's corresponding station side location.
+The As-built drawings shall clearly identify the patch panel label and its corresponding station side location.
 As-builts will be created from latest digital architectural drawings, to most closely resemble exact building conditions, as possible.
 Hand drawings are not acceptable.
 As-builts & test results must be provided in both .PDF and CAD format.
+In the CAD format, two layers shall be required for documentation.
+The first layer shall document the cable path from the station to the IDF.
+It shall show the conduit, junction boxes, cable tray, etc. locations used for the cabling.
+Any cable path in conduits does not need to be documented.
+The second layer shall document the endpoints of the cabling (station and IDF) with the cable labels.
 Upon acceptance of contract, vendor will be required to provide an acceptable time-line for provision of As-Built drawings.
 Acceptable time-line shall be verified by UNLV Network Development and Engineering.
 Ample time must be allocated for verification of As-builts & test results and subsequent corrected versions of those documents.
 Network equipment (Including Voice, Data and A/V services) will not be provisioned until this documentation is provided.